ChrisDuffley/stationPlaylist/readme.md

 * NVDA 2022.4 or later is required.
 * Windows 10 21H2 (November 2021 Update/build 19044) or later is required.
 * In Studio's playlist viewer, NVDA will not announce column headers such as artist and title if table headers setting is set to either "rows and columns" or "columns" in NVDA's document formatting settings panel.

-## Version 23.01

-* NVDA 2022.3 or later is required.
-* Windows 10 or later is required as Windows 7, 8, and 8.1 are no longer supported by Microsoft as of January 2023.
-* Removed first and last track column commands (Control+Alt+Home/End) as NVDA includes these commands.
-* Removed Streamer app module and buffer size edit field workaround as Streamer has become an alias module for SPL Engine.

 ## Older releases